-Special.
-Freshman Admission Programs
+Special Freshman Admission Programs

 Alternative Admission.
-Students whose high school achievement is below the standards specified in the performance requirements andlor who are deficient in no more than one curricular requirement, may be eligible for admission under the Alternative Admission Program.
-Space is in mited and only those applicants showing the best promise of success using pre-determined criteria will be admitted.
+Students whose high school achievement is below the standards specified in the performance requirements and/or who are deficient in no more than one curricular requirement, may be eligible for admission under the Alternative Admission Program.
+Space is limited and only those applicants showing the best promise of academic success, consistent with OSU's enrollment goals and objectives, will be admitted.
 Priority will be given to those who apply by January 15, 2001.